 What is the meaning of “postpartum”?

 Let’s talk about the postpartum meaning.

 Medically, the postpartum period is the time in which a woman’s body returns to its non-pregnant physiological state.
 Spoiler alert: I don’t say “pre-pregnancy state” because that may actually never happen.
 But it’s sweet of you to think it might.

 Linguistically, the word “postpartum” derives from the Latin “post” (a prefix we know to mean “after”) and “partum,” the accusative form of “partus,” which means “birth.”
 Easy enough, right?

 Socially, “postpartum” refers to the period after birth in which a woman physically recovers and bonds with her child.

-Awareness is increasing about issues like women who experience postpartum depression and the realities of dealing with postpartum anxiety.
+Awareness is increasing about issues like postpartum depression and anxiety.
 Yet still, we tend to glamorize the postpartum period without telling the honest stories of our postpartum experiences.

 We ignore the physiological and hormonal changes, the pain, the stitches.
 On the whole, our society emphasizes maternal/baby bonding far more than the mother’s physical recovery and life-altering identity shift.